Laviza-falaknaz/DeliveryExcellenceApp/API_DOCUMENTATION.md

 - Orders are linked to users via the `email` field
 - All monetary amounts are in minor units (pence/cents/fils) - multiply by 100
 - Currency field determines how amounts are displayed in the portal
+- **Status is automatically determined from timeline** - Do not include a `status` field in your request
 - Timeline milestones enable gamified delivery tracking visualization
 - Dates must be in ISO 8601 format with timezone
 - Timeline milestones can be null or omitted for future milestones
+- Only include timeline dates for milestones that have actually occurred - the system will determine the current status automatically

 ---